-(i) Transgender Fund
+(i) Gender Affirmation Fund

 A fund in an annual amount of \$5,000 will be available to support health services and other costs associated with gender transitioning not covered by OHIP or any other government program.
 Unused funds shall be carried over with the fund amount not to exceed \$15,000.
-The Parties will establish a subcommittee of Joint Committee to determine the procedures for the administration of the fund.